 Putting the House in a Trust

-your estate when you die.
-By removing it, there will be no estate taxes
+be part of your estate when you die.
+By removing it, there will be no

-charged in the transfer and the property will not be subject to Medicaid
+estate taxes charged in the transfer and the property will not be subject

 However, once the house is in an irrevocable trust, it must remain there.

-in the trust.
-If you apply for Medicaid within 5 years of putting the
+trust.
+If you apply for Medicaid within 5 years of putting the house in the